ebuhle/chunklet/chunk_test.md

 chunk again, and whether the behavior differs for the `print()` and `plot()` statements.

-Now let’s use the **knitr** chunks we’ve ingested from these two external scripts.

 # Script 1

 ## Run the `variables_xy` chunk and use the variables it creates